ken-inoue/lab_protocols/CTAB_extraction.md

 ## CTAB/Chroloform Extraction

 ### Summary
 This is a procedure for CTAB/Chloroform extraction.
-This protocol is designed for general whole genomic DNA extraction from ethanol preserved tissue and swab samples.
+This protocol is designed for whole genomic DNA extraction from ethanol-preserved tissue and swab samples.
 You may need to optimize and modify this protocol for your study.
-Yields DNA suitable for PCR.
+It yields DNA suitable for PCR and sequencing.
 Protocol requires overnight incubation

 ### Equipment & Supplies
-- Water bath (or Heat Block)
+- Water bath (or heat block)
 - Fume hood
 - Centrifuge
 - Vortex